Fisker Karma: Awards and recognition

 2009 marked the first time that an electric vehicle was named a North American Production Preview Vehicle of the Year by the North American Concept Vehicle of the Year Awards.
 The award went to Fisker Automotive for the Fisker Karma Sunset.

 The Fisker Karma was listed among the "Green Design 100" of 2009 by Time magazine.
 Also, Time listed the Karma among "The 50 Best Inventions" of 2011.
 In November 2011 the Fisker Karma won Automobile Magazine's 2012 Design of the Year Award.

 In December 2011, Karma was chosen as "Luxury Car of The Year" by Top Gear Magazine, and "Car of The Year" by James May of TopGear.

 In 2012, the German car magazine Auto Bild awarded the Fisker the "Golden Steering Wheel Award" as "Classic Car of the Future.

 In popular culture

 Producers of the TV show Two and a Half Men chose the Karma as the vehicle for the character Walden Schmidt, a young and successful tech entrepreneur.
-The car was chosen to represent both Schmit's wealth as well as his eccentricity.
+The car was chosen to represent both Schmidt's wealth as well as his eccentricity.

-In the 2013 drama film Paranoia, a communications titan (played by Harrison Ford) gives his young associate (played by Liam Hemsworth) the keys to a brand-new Fisker Karma as a symbol that he has "made it" in the corporate world.

-In the 2013 video game Grand Theft Auto Online, there is a vehicle manufactured by a fictional company called "Hijak" called "Khamelion", which is nearly identical to the Fisker Karma.

-In the TV show Lab Rats the Karma is used as a self-driving car in Season 2 Episode 1: "Speed Trapped".